 The Chartreux isn't a super social pet, but he does appreciate the company of humans.
 His biggest socialization needs are relatively steady schedules at home and pet parents who are willing to initiate affection and give these French felines time to warm up to new faces.

 Feed your Chartreux high-quality cat food and monitor food intake to help prevent obesity.
-Check-in with your veterinarian to know how much and how often to feed your individual cat.
+Check in with your veterinarian to know how much and how often to feed your individual cat.
+And, like all cats, make sure to trim his claws so his paws stay comfortable (and so it doesn't hurt if he makes biscuits on your lap).

-The Chartreux is generally a healthy pet with an expected lifespan of 12–15 years.
-That said, these cats are prone to some health problems like urinary tract issues and kidney disease.
-Responsible breeders will test kittens for genetic health issues, but it's important to keep regularly scheduled vet appointments and take the advice of your cat’s vet.
+Responsible Chartreux breeders will test kittens for genetic health issues, but it's important to keep regularly scheduled vet appointments and take the advice of your cat's vet.
 Health issues can pop up later in life for all cats.

 The Chartreux is similar in name to the Carthusian order of monks, from the Valley of Chartreuse in France.
-Some legends say these French kitties may have been companions to the monks, but there’s no way to know for sure.
-Perhaps it was the Chartreux’s monk-like silence or soft gray cloaks that inspired the comparison.
+Some legends say these French kitties may have been companions to the monks, but there's no way to know for sure, according to the Chartreux Cat Club U.K. Perhaps it was the Chartreux's monk-like silence or soft gray cloaks that inspired the comparison.